 That's why we've written this post to help you decide whether you should exercise before bed or not.
 Ahead, you will learn how the timing (and intensity) of your workout routine can help or hinder your sleep tonight, plus the one exercise you should totally do at night.

-We already know the general benefits of regular exercise range from weight loss to better heart health.
+We already know the general benefits of regular exercise range from weight loss to better heart health, but exercise can also improve your sleep, even if it’s done late in the day.
 Below, the scientific community casts a spotlight on the relationship between working out and nighttime sleep:

 But, before you decide on a high-intensity interval training (HIIT) session tonight, you may want to read about the drawbacks of exercise before bed in the next section.